LinuxLibrary/Python/Notes/MITOCW-Notes/01-OCW_6-0001/06-Recursion-and-Dictionaries.md

 - **RECURSION**
 	- Recursion is the process of repeating items in a self-similar way.
-	- **Algorithmically:** a way to design soluSons to problems by divide-and-conquer or decrease-and-conquer
+	- **Algorithmically:** a way to design solutions to problems by divide-and-conquer or decrease-and-conquer
 		- Reduce a problem to simpler versions of the same problem
 	- **Semantically:** a programming technique where a function calls itself
 		- In programming, goal is to NOT have infinite recursion